mooseyscountrygarden.com » Perennial Plants « Blue Corydalis | Echinacea - Coneflowers »

 Pink and Fluffy

 Pale pinkness and extreme fluffiness seem to be the common look, though - and she blooms late in the season.
-So I think I've got her labeled correctly!
+So I think I've got her labelled correctly!

 Pretty pink!